Twin Springs Farm - Black Angus Cattle, cows, calves, cattle, Shetland Sheep, sheep, Mammoth Jackstock, mules, donkeys, rams

 Raw Fleeces

-We take great pride in the quality of fleeces we offer for sale.
-Little effort is spared to produce a clean fleece as free as possible of vegetative matter.
-The flock is grazed on winter pasture as long into the season as possible to avoid feeding hay.
-When hay is finally required it is offered on the ground to minimize hay in the neck or back wool.
+We take pride in the quality of fleeces we offer for sale.
+We try to produce a clean fleece as free as possible of vegetative matter (hay).
+The flock is grazed on tall fescue winter pasture which means less hay is needed.
+And that hay is fed on the snow or ground which minimizes hay in the neck or back wool.
 All fleeces are heavily skirted.

 The fleeces are available in a wide variety of colors and shades, fiber lengths, and crimp.
 Some are a solid color while others have a main body color with darker shades of the same color, others have fibers that vary in color from tip to base.
 We have adult as well as lamb fleeces.
 All of our fleeces are described in a comprehensive chart free upon request, and we will gladly provide you samples before you buy.
-Last year we shipped as far west as California, and as far south as Florida.
+Photos of individual fleeces and locks are availalbe on request.
+We ship throughout the United States.

 Cattle Page | Galloway Page | Contact Us | E-mail Us | Home Page